-The organization of the New York Central System encompasses a shift from a strictly departmental to a divisional organization and embraces a number of improvements in other departments.
+The organisation of the New York Central System encompasses a shift from a strictly departmental to a divisional organization and embraces a number of improvements in other departments.
 Under this plan there are three levels of management, organized in accordance with line and staff principles.

-1. Headquarters level

-This includes the office of the President and the headquarters of each of which is responsible to the President.

-2. District Level

-In order to carry out effectively their assigned responsibilities, certain departments are organized into districts.
-The operating department is organized into four districts, each under a general manager.
-Several other departments such as law and sales are also organized on a district basis.

-3. Division level

-The major operating functions of the railroad are carried out on the divisions.
+1. The Headquarters level - This includes the office of the President and the headquarters of each of which is responsible to the President.
+2. The District level - In order to carry out effectively their assigned responsibilities, certain departments are organized into districts.
+The Operating Department is organized into four districts each under a general manager.
+Several other departments such as Law and Sales are also organized on a district basis.
+3. The Division level - The major operating functions of the railroad are carried out on the divisions.
 Each division is headed by a superintendent who is responsible to the general manager.

-Line and Staff

-Departments classified as line are: operating, freight sales and services and passengers sales and service.
+Line and staff - Departments classified as line are: operating, freight sales and services and passengers sales and services.
 All other departments are classified as staff for purposes of organization clarification.

-Kinds of Staff

-There are several kinds of staff on the New York Central System:
+Kinds of staff - There are several kinds of staff on the New York Central System.

-1. General staff -- Such staff is located in the office of the President.
-The general staff officers assist the President in carrying out system-wide activities, act in an advisory capacity to him, and assist other departments in the coordination of inter-departmental plans, policies, programs and procedures.
+A - General staff - Such staff is located in the office of the President.
+The general staff officers assist the President in carrying out system-wide activities, act in an advisory capacity to him and assist other departments in the coordination of inter-departmental plans, policies, programs and procedures.